Active Inference with a Self-Prior in the Mirror-Mark Task: DISCUSSION

 The present results suggest that the self-prior can play a role functionally analogous to the body schema.
 The body schema is a sensorimotor representation of the body for action planning and motor control, corresponding to implicit knowledge such as the ability to reach one's own body parts without visual guidance~\cite{paillard1999body, gallagher_body_1986}.
 As shown in Fig.~\ref{fig:self_prior}, the self-prior captures cross-modal associations between vision and proprioception, and in the mirror task it plans action toward reducing multisensory mismatch without explicitly extracting the sticker location from visual input.
 In this way, the self-prior aligns well with a body-schema interpretation in that it directly guides action planning.

 The self-prior is also distinctive in motivational terms.
 Existing computational models of mirror self-recognition either introduce explicit mappings between visual anomaly detection and action generation~\cite{hoffmann_robot_mirror_2021} or focus on self-other distinction~\cite{lanillos_robot_self_other_2020} without explaining the source of motivation that drives behavior toward the mark.
 In the present model, the self-prior naturally provides this motivation: the agent has no predefined goal of sticker removal, and behavior is automatically elicited by the mismatch between the current state and the familiar self state.
-This is distinct from existing intrinsic motivation work that focuses on improving exploration for external reward acquisition~\cite{kim2025emergence}.
+This is distinct from existing intrinsic motivation work that focuses on improving exploration for external reward acquisition.
+Consequently, although our objective is mathematically similar to reinforcement learning with an intrinsic reward, it differs conceptually in that the reward is not supplied by the environment but is the log-density that the agent itself evaluates under its learned self-prior.

+Furthermore, unlike standard active inference, in which the preferred distribution is specified by hand, our approach learns this preferred distribution itself from the agent's own experience.
+SR-AIF \cite{nguyen2025sr} is also related to the present work in that it uses learned dynamic state preferences.
+However, their preference is goal-directed and aimed at solving sparse-reward tasks, whereas our self-prior models the density of the agent's own everyday multisensory experience without any task or goal, in order to study developmental emergence.

 Zaadnoordijk and Bayne~\cite{zaadnoordijk_origins_2020} distinguished stimulus-elicited intention from endogenous intention in the origins of intentional agency; the sticker-removal behavior induced by the self-prior corresponds to the former.
 This mechanism aligns with the developmental view that infants initially act on stimulus-elicited intentions and gradually form endogenous intentions.

 As a limitation, whereas prior work has been validated on real robots~\cite{hoffmann_robot_mirror_2021, lanillos_robot_self_other_2020}, the present study is confined to a simulated environment.
 The removal probability plateauing at approximately 70\% is also a limitation; the failure modes reported above suggest that mismatch with the self-prior can be partially reduced merely by making the sticker visually disappear rather than physically removing it.
 This also implies that, even though the model reproduces the core behavior of mirror self-recognition, the significance attributed to that behavior is still strongly influenced by environmental structure and body mechanics.